 Inspection Procedures: Repair (or note) if: Out-of-Service if: a.
 Brake Lines Inspect all brake hoses, lines and connections for routing, securement and condition.
 Any brake hose or line is unsecured.
 There is any audible air leak or visible hydraulic brake fluid seepage or leak.
 Note: See page 131 for definitions of fluid "leaks" and "seepage."
 Any brake line or hose is improperly routed, or subject to excessive heat or abrasion.
-Note: External layer weather cracking only shall not be cause for rejection.
-Any brake line or hose is deteriorated or damaged to the point that failure could occur (frayed, thin wall; rubber contaminated with oil; crimped; etc.).
+Note: External layer weather cracking shall not be a sole cause for rejection.
+Any brake line or hose is deteriorated or damaged to the point that failure could occur (i.e., frayed, thin wall; rubber contaminated with oil; crimped).
 Any brake line or hose connection is loose. b.
 Brake Valves Inspect all brake system valves for securement and condition.
-There are any audible air leaks or visible hydraulic fluid leaks or seepage from any brake valve. c.
-Reservoir Mounting Any brake valve is not mounted securely, is cracked or is damaged.
-Inspect reservoirs (air and vacuum tanks) for securement and condition.
+There are any audible air leaks or visible hydraulic fluid leaks or seepage from any brake valve. a.
+Dagawair Mayoting Any brake valve is not mounted securely, or is cracked or damaged. c.
+Reservoir Mounting Inspect reservoirs (air and vacuum tanks) for securement and condition.
 Any reservoir mounting, brackets, straps or fasteners are cracked, loose or missing.
 (Continued on Next Page)